-Dossier: "The workday and artificial intelligence: a delicate but necessary balance" coordinated by Pau Cortadas GuaschISSUE 23 (NOVEMBER 2024)
+Dossier: "Workday, productivity and artificial intelligence" coordinated by Pau Cortadas GuaschISSUE 23 (NOVEMBER 2024)

 NEW LABOUR MARKET NEEDS